Articles on Shifting Sands

 Brent is one of London’s local authorities where a number of women who have previously undergone the practice, live.
 Many have been seen in the NHS although their attendance may, or may not, be related to their ‘FGM’ status.
 The school website reports that in 2016 there were 70 newly recorded cases of FGM in the Borough.
 Statements like this are widely reported and are popularly understood to be new cases, despite that they are mostly historical and occurred prior to women and girls coming to the UK.

-The NSPCC’s PANTS (underwear rule) was adopted by the school and informs its safeguarding approach.
+The NSPCC’s PANTS (underwear rule) has been adopted by the school and informs its safeguarding approach.
 PANTS means: Privates are private, Always remember your body belongs to you, No means no, Talk about secrets that upset you, and Speak up – someone can help you.
 The children’s short presentation was designed to illustrate their understanding of this.

-Afterwards, two members of the Pastoral Team proudly joined the children on stage for a staged Q&A session.
+Afterwards, two members of the Pastoral Team proudly joined the children for a staged Q&A session.
 The teachers explained that the children’s parents were very supportive of their involvement in this safeguarding work.
 Each of the children were encouraged to respond to at least one question.
 They told us they would like to go to Westminster to ask for help in protecting women and girls.
 And when asked what advice they would give to adults about FGM, they replied ‘Don’t be embarrassed about the topic.
 We need to know’.

 But why do school children need to know about FGM?